superwebshare/super-web-share/README.txt

 You can contribute to this Web Share plugin via our [GitHub repository](https://github.com/superwebshare/SuperWebShare-WordPress-Plugin)

+= Did I need to register or signup anywhere to use Super Web Share plugin? =

+No, super web share is a super easy to setup for anyone to create native share on there websites without any registration needed.
+If the browser supports the API it will do the magic prompt over those browsers.

 = Is SuperWebShare plugin GDPR Compliant? =

 Yes, SuperWebShare is fully GDPR Compliant.
 Unlike other social sharing tools, this share plugin does not use any cookies, tracking scripts, or store any user data.